10 Fun Things to do in Durham This Summer

 Smoky barbecue.
 Pulsing hip-hop beats.
 Extravagant fireworks.
 Sultry late-night cocktails.
 The world’s largest modern dance festival.
 This is summer in Durham.

-Whether you’re seeking family fun, outdoor adventure, festivals galore or artsy vibes, our summer guide has ten fun things to do in Durham this summer.
+Whether you’re seeking family fun, outdoor adventure, festivals galore or artsy vibes, our summer guide has enough fun things to do in Durham this summer to keep you busy all season.

 1. Experience Mural Magic